-At £2,358,000 (2017/18 £1,016,000), net cash flow from operating activities was strong.
+At £1,298,000 (2018/19 £2,358,000), net cash flow from operating activities remained strong, despite the impact of COVID-19.

 The size of the College's total borrowing and its approach to interest rates has been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cashflow.
 During the year this margin was achieved.